 - Advanced MRI can detect atrophy in the anterior temporal lobe

-- Tailored language tests (testing semantic comprehension) can detect early
+- Tailored language tests (assessing semantic comprehension) can detect early

 The Mechanism: Why the Anterior Temporal Lobe?

-The team is now investigating the most interesting question: why specifically this region?
-Possible answers:
+Researchers are now examining the most interesting question: why specifically this region?
+Possible answers (hypotheses not yet proven):

 - Neurons there are more sensitive: They may express more ANXA11 and TDP-43

-- Unique role: This region stores the brain's "dictionary of meanings."
-Perhaps this requires high protein production that is more risky
+- Unique role: This area stores the brain's "dictionary of meanings."
+Perhaps this requires high protein production that poses greater risk

 How is it Diagnosed?

-If you or a family member experience signs of semantic dementia:
+If you or a relative experience signs of semantic dementia:

 - Neurological examination: Including specific language tests (Boston Naming Test, Pyramids and Palm Trees)